applitude/applitude.github.io/_posts/2016-08-25-generalforsamling-høst-2016.md

 - Board member
 - Board member

-Statute change proposals must be sent to kontakt@applitude.no no more than 7 days before the general assembly.
+Statute change proposals must be sent to kontakt@applitude.no no less than 7 days before the general assembly.

 If you wish to become an Applitude member before the general assembly, you can apply for membership [here](https://goo.gl/9APQdJ).